-As someone who spends a lot of time in Los Angeles (yours truly), I finally found myself able to take a breath and escape from the rate race.
+As someone who spends a lot of time in Los Angeles, and San Bernardino I finally found myself able to take a breath and escape from the rat race.
 The best part, Conejo Valley is only a short 45-minute drive north of LA, which means it is now my new favorite weekend getaway.

 In all seriousness, Conejo Valley is a hidden gem.
 If you would have asked me years ago, I might not have been able to point it out on a map.
 But I absolutely was familiar with several places located in the area.

 Ronald Reagan Presidential Library?
 Located in Conejo Valley.
 Santa Monica Mountains?
 Located in Conejo Valley.
 Malibu Wine Safari?
 Yes.
 Also located in Conejo Valley.
 Paramount Rach?
 Oh, yes.
 This too is in Conejo Valley (unfortunately most of it was destroyed on the Woolsey fires in late 2018).